isnullxbh/sonarqube-docker-compose/README.md

 ## Compose

 1. Edit parameters in the .env file, if needed.
-2. Go to the project's root directory and execute the following command: `docker compose up`
+2. Go to the project's root directory and execute the following command: `docker compose up --detach`

 ## Author